pingbird/puro/website/docs/index.md

 * Global cache for git history
 * Global cache for engine versions

-With other approaches, each flutter repository is in its own folder, requiring you to download and store the git history, engine, and framework of each version:
+With other approaches, each Flutter repository is in its own folder, requiring you to download and store the git history, engine, and framework of each version:

 ![](assets/storage_without_puro.png)